Module 5 Examples: Unity Specific Tools

 collision detection)

-is off, which means this is NOT just for detecting collision, it is
+which means this is NOT just for detecting collision, it is more

 - Try: switch on